CA Mahendra Turakhia Joins Advisory Board of Undertrial Welfare Association to do fair Justice and Empower the Underprivileged - www.lokmattimes.com

 CA Mahendra Turakhia Joins Advisory Board of Undertrial Welfare Association to do fair Justice and Empower the Underprivileged

+CA Mahendra Turakhia and Mr. Digant Sharma (Founder and President – UTWA) Mumbai (Maharashtra) [India], May16: Undertrial Welfare Association ...

+CA Mahendra Turakhia and Mr. Digant Sharma (Founder and President – UTWA)

-Mumbai (Maharashtra) [India], May 15: Undertrial Welfare Association proudly announces the appointment of CA Mahendra Turakhia as Director on its esteemed Advisory Board.
-Turakhia brings with him a wealth of experience and a deep commitment to social welfare, aligning perfectly with the organization's mission to advocate for the rights and well-being of undertrial individuals.
+Mumbai (Maharashtra) [India], May16: Undertrial Welfare Association proudly announces the appointment of CA Mahendra Turakhia as Director on its esteemed Advisory Board.
+Mr. Turakhia brings with him a wealth of experience and a deep commitment to social welfare, aligning perfectly with the organization’s mission to advocate for the rights and well-being of undertrial individuals.

 As a seasoned professional and community leader, Mahendra Turakhia has dedicated his career to serving various sectors of society, particularly focusing on minority rights, education, and charitable initiatives.
 His multifaceted profile includes roles in esteemed organizations such as Founder & Promoter of Bharat Taxpayers' Welfare Platform Foundation and Chamber of Indian Charitable Trusts.
 This platform, established under Section 8 of the Companies Act 2013, aims to unite Indian taxpayers, safeguard their interests, and provide educational resources on tax laws.